benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 Gin gives you URL routing (including URL parameters) and a couple of JSON marshaling functions.
 In my version I wrote some simple routing code and added a couple of custom JSON helpers.

-Elsewhere I've written extensively about [different approaches to HTTP routing in Go](https://benhoyt.com/writings/go-routing/), but here the routes are very simple, so I've just used a simple `switch` statement, along with a single regular expression for the `/albums/:id` route.
-We don't even need the standard library's [`http.ServeMux`](https://pkg.go.dev/net/http#ServeMux) here.
+Elsewhere I've written extensively about [different approaches to HTTP routing in Go](/writings/go-routing/), but here the routes are very simple, so I've used a simplified version of the [regex switch](https://benhoyt.com/writings/go-routing/#regex-switch) approach, with a regular expression to parse the `/albums/:id` route.
+So we don't even need the standard library's [`http.ServeMux`](https://pkg.go.dev/net/http#ServeMux) here.

 The `/albums/:id` route would be fairly simple without a regular expression, but it's a bit simpler to handle the edge cases with a regex: testing that the ID is at least one character and has no slashes.